Actindo-AG/Documentation/POS/Overview/02_Features.md

     All sales data including products, turnover and means of payment from your cash registers are transmitted directly and in real time to accounting and billing in the *Actindo Core1 Platform*.
 Orders and returns from stores are thus displayed together with your online sales channels.

 - Independence through cloud POS
     The *POS* system is cloud-based and therefore available from anywhere on mobile devices.
-Physical cash drawers and payment terminals can also be controlled from the cloud POS.
+Physical cash drawers and payment terminals <!---Payment terminals können doch noch nicht angeschlossen werden, nicht?--> can also be controlled from the cloud POS.

 ## Create unified customer experiences